U.S. to ban oil imports from Russia as White House explores drastic plans to buffer economy from energy shock

+Europe, which is far more dependent on Russian energy exports, announced Tuesday a plan to cut Russian gas imports by two thirds this year, a move that steeply reduces but does not completely sever energy ties to Moscow.

-Europe, which is far more dependent on Russian energy exports, is currently considering its own similar ban.
-Collectively, the measures from both the U.S. and Europe would deprive Russian President Vladimir Putin of one of his government’s chief sources of revenue — but also risk a shock to the global economic system that could severely damage numerous domestic economies.
+Collectively, the measures from both the U.S. and Europe will deprive Russian President Vladimir Putin of one of his government’s chief sources of revenue — but also risk a shock to the global economic system that could severely damage numerous domestic economies.

 The ban, initially resisted by the White House, has gained momentum each day as more images pour in from the front of the war.
 The United States has already deployed a number of economic measures to hurt Russia, including imposing sanctions on its central bank and oligarchs close to Putin.
 The administration up to now had sought to protect global energy markets from the impact of banning Russian oil and gas, while keeping a wary eye on soaring gas prices in the United States.
 The national average gas price on Tuesday was $4.17 per gallon, according to AAA, up from $3.62 a month ago and $2.77 a year ago.